tnaganawa/tungstenfabric-docs/TungstenFabricKnowledgeBase.md

 piraeus is DRBD-based HCI storage for such as kubernetes.
  - https://github.com/piraeusdatastore/piraeus-operator

-It looks interesting for me, since for some type of workload, it potentially could have better performance than other opensource distributed storage.
+It looks interesting to me, since for some type of workload, it potentially could have better performance than other open source distributed storage.
 Let me add some URLs.
  - https://itnext.io/state-of-persistent-storage-in-k8s-a-benchmark-77a96bb1ac29
  - https://www.cncf.io/wp-content/uploads/2020/08/LINSTOR_August_2019.pdf